EngMoheb/Candy-_Distribution_SQL/README.md

 Table of Contents 📑

 ## 📌 About the Project
 This project explores a real-world dataset about the US candy industry.
 We uploaded the CSV files into VS Code, created a PostgreSQL database, and established a connection between them.
-Also we build a clean database foundation and prepare the data to answer key business questions about candy sales, factory efficiency, and regional trends.
+Also we created a clean database and prepare the data to answer key business questions about candy sales, factory efficiency, and regional trends.

 ---
 ## 🎯 Objectives
 In this project, our main objectives are:

 - ✅ Understand and structure the US Candy sales data.
+- ✅ Build a maintainable, clean database schema with a clear ER diagram.
 - ✅ Solve real business problems by identifying profitable products, comparing sales to targets, and providing advanced data analysis.
-- ✅ Uncover data trends and hidden insights using advanced SQL techniques.
 - ✅ Explore seasonality and regional trends in candy sales.
 - ✅ Compare product performance against division targets.
-- ✅ Build a maintainable, clean database schema with a clear ER diagram.
+- ✅ Uncover data trends and hidden insights using advanced SQL techniques.
+---

+## 🛠️ Tools I Used

+- **PostgreSQL** – Relational database for storing and querying data.
+- **VS Code** – IDE for writing SQL, managing CSVs, and connecting to the database.
+- **Git & GitHub** – Version control and documentation of the entire process.
+- **Sider AI** –  Explored multiple AI models for the data analysis journey.
+- **DeepSeek** – Automated code review & best-practice suggestions.
+- **Perplexity** – Contextual search for technical guidance & fact-checking.
+- **GPT**–  Drafted and refined narrative content
+- **Grammarly** – Writing assistant to polish documentation.

 ---

 ## 🗂️ Data Source & Context